AMAC Exclusive – by Eleanor Vaughn

-Eleanor Vaughn is a writer living in Virginia.
+Eleanor Vaughn is a writer who lives in Virginia.

 We hope you've enjoyed this article.
 While you're here, we have a small favor to ask...